Daniel J. Lohrmann is the Michigan Chief Security Officer (CSO).

-Mr. Lohrmann served as President of Michigan InfraGard Member Alliance in 2006-2007 and as Chairman for 2008-2009.
-He also served for four years as an Executive Board member of the Multi-State Information Sharing & Analysis Center (MS-ISAC), which coordinates cybersecurity actions among the 50 states.
+Mr. Lohrmann served as President of Michigan InfraGard Member Alliance in 2006-2007 and as InfraGard Chapter Chairman for 2008-2009.
+He continues as an active member of the Michigan InfraGard Board of Directors, where he has served faithfully since 2004.
+He also served for four years as an Executive Board member of the Multi-State Information Sharing & Analysis Center (MS-ISAC), which coordinates cybersecurity actions amongst the 50 states.

 Within Michigan's Department of Information Technology (MDIT), Mr. Lohrmann served as the Emergency Management Coordinator, and he led Michigan's efforts to restore IT operations following the northeast blackout of 2003.
 Prior to his role as Michigan CISO, Mr. Lohrmann was the Senior Technology Executive for e-Michigan, the agency responsible for digital government in Michigan.
 Playing a central role in the success of the Michigan.gov portal launch in July 2001, he served as technical advisor and program manager for the Director of e-Michigan and the Governor on implementing enterprise-wide digital government projects.
 Mr. Lohrmann published and presented an academic paper entitled: "The Michigan.gov Story" at WebNet 2001 in Orlando.